Independence anniversary: Makinde sal – Realnews Magazine

 Gov. Makinde, in a message to the good people of Oyo State and his countrymen at large, called for renewed patriotism, perseverance and prayers to enable the country to wade through the myriads of socio-economic challenges currently facing the people.

-“I felicitate with our countrymen on the occasion of Nigeria’s 56th independence anniversary.
+“I felicitate with our countrymen on the occasion of Nigeria’s 59th independence anniversary.
 As you all can see, the nation is wading through some socio-economic issues, which demand us to remain committed to the goal of nation-building.
-With perseverance and the never-say-die instinct of Nigerians, we will get to our goal of a great country, successfully,” the Governor said.
+With perseverance and the never-say-die instinct of Nigerians, we will get to our goal of a great country, successfully,” the governor said.

 He assured the people of Oyo State to continue to stand with his government in its avowed determination to deliver the good and uplift the standards of living in the Pacesetter state.